CESSProject/CIPs/CIP-6.md

 ![image.png](https://cdn.nlark.com/yuque/0/2023/png/22121693/1683709770013-643000ff-5c28-40dc-824f-650de561309f.png#averageHue=%23fcfcfc&clientId=ub287f5ab-9998-4&from=paste&height=457&id=uc752c223&originHeight=503&originWidth=1159&originalType=binary&ratio=1.100000023841858&rotation=0&showTitle=false&size=33413&status=done&style=none&taskId=u0f73dde2-21aa-4ca9-b745-ff961f46503&title=&width=1053.636340799411)

 After initiating the pre-exit process, the storage node will enter a lock period of one day (corresponding to 28800 blocks) and its status will change to lock.
 After performing the pre-exit operation, the storage node cannot authenticate space, store service data, or receive rewards.
 At the same time, a timed task will be started.
 After the lock period ends, the formal exit process will be executed.
-**Prerequisite status requirements**: Positive
+**Prerequisite status requirements**: Positive<br/>
 **Lock status restricted behavior**: (1) Prohibition of space authentication.
 (2) Prohibition of storing service data.
 (3) Prohibition of receiving rewards.
-(4) Will not receive new challenges (the random selection process will not select storage nodes in Lock status).
+(4) Will not receive new challenges (the random selection process will not select storage nodes in Lock status).<br/>
 **Matters that need to be reminded to storage nodes**: Before pre-exit, you need to ensure that you currently have no rewards to claim.
-After being locked, you will not be able to receive new rewards.
+After being locked, you will not be able to receive new rewards.<br/>
 **Process overview**

 1. Check whether the storage node status is Positive.